CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 1 Kaija, 1 Xuso, and 1 Sacer; have minimum 3-day Streak when you turn in
 - **Rewards:** Unlock Forward Base area
 - **Recommendations:** Did you not see?
 Unlock Forward Base.
 DO IT!

+###Helper of the Shrine 2/3 - Shrine0

+- **Location:** Shrine of Ages
+- **Quest Path:** (open via Desert Expedition Trail: Ruins Tunnel Locked On) • Shrine0 Keeper of the Shrine 1/3 • **Helper of the Shrine 2/3** • Shrine0 Guardian of the Shrine 3/3
+- **Type:** Battle, Collection
+- **Requirements:** Defeat 2 Motes, deliver 15 Desert Stones
+- **Rewards:** 2 Shrine Tickets
+- **Recommendations:** The last quest had the easiest Shrine Ticket left; this has the easiest two left after that.
+Fully worth it, in my book.
+(Even if Desert Stones are pretty in demand in Desert things, at least this is only 15.)

 ### Helping A Mother - ShrineDucks